conghan-tay/FeesApi/fees-api/README.md

 # PaveBank Fees API

-Encore Go implementation of the PaveBank Fees API take-home: a billing-period fees service backed by Temporal orchestration and a Postgres ledger.
+Encore Go implementation of a simple Fees API: a billing-period fees service backed by Temporal orchestration and a Postgres ledger.

 ## Architecture Map